-Think of Plex as your own Netflix for your personal video collection.
-It lets you take the movies and shows you own—stored on your computer or in the cloud—and beam them to your smart TV.
-All it takes is a shared connection to the same wireless network.
+Think of Plex as Netflix for your personal video collection.
+It organizes the movies and shows you own—whether they’re on your computer or in the cloud—and beams them to your smart TV.
+All you’ll need is to make sure your TV and media storage location are connected to the same wireless network.

-Everything that the Plex apps excel at—including a slick and stable interface, the ability to pick up where you left off on any of your videos, easy library management, and the option to automatically download artwork and metadata from the web—make them work great on the big screen.
+Everything the Plex apps excel at—including a slick and stable interface, the ability to pick up where you left off on any video, easy library management, and the option to automatically download artwork and metadata from the web—make them work great on the big screen.

 Install AccuWeather on your television and enjoy a full display of the forecast.
 It will give you all the temperature information you need to know for the rest of the day and week—without the distraction of a weatherperson.

 While a rain cloud symbol doesn’t necessarily require the larger real estate of your TV screen, some of AccuWeather’s features, including animated radar maps and detailed forecast charts, really benefit from that extra room.
 The app also provides video forecasts and weather reports that look much better on a larger display.

 The basic version is free, but if weather is important to you, consider subscribing to AccuWeather Premium for more historical data, longer-range forecasts, and more-detailed radar information.